derek-dchu/awesome-note/search_&_recursion.md

 ### Permutations
-Given a list of numbers, return all possible permutations.
+Given a list of numbers with no duplicates, return all possible permutations.
 Do it without recursion.

 ##### Analysis
 1. For n elements, we start generating permutation from length 1 to n by adding new element at all possible locations.
 For example,